-Substantive material is sent to all GSA Council members at least one week prior to the date of the meeting to give members abundant time to review (in accordance with the Standing Orders of GSA Council).
+Substantive material is sent to all GSA Council members at least one week prior to the date of the meeting to give members abundant time to review.
 Any additional substantive material received after this mailing will be emailed as soon as possible.